-The Group's pillar 3 reports can be found here: www.al-bank.dk/ pillar3-end-of-2023.
+The Group's pillar 3 reports can be found her: www.albank.dk/pillar3-half-year-2024.

-The Arbeidernes Landsbank Group
+The Arbejdernes Landsbank Group

-The Group is nationwide, offering relevant and competitive financial products and services combined with competent advisory services for private individuals, associations and enterprises.
+The Group is nationwide, offering relevant and competitive financial products and services combined with competent advisory services for private individuals, associations, and enterprises.